-- 9.1 At our school we recognize that parents know their children best.
-Parents are always welcome to discuss their child and their views are respected, their concerns are taken into consideration at all stages of the SEND procedure. - 9.2 All parents and /or carers are invited to meet with their child's Learning Guides termly and subject teachers annually, as well as receiving regular review data and an annual report.
-Parents also have access to current information including review data on the Parent's Portal of the school website. - 9.3 Parents of children identified as having SEND are invited to Learning Reviews once a term at which their child's progress, Intervention and Support Plan detailing the additional support, interventions and targets are discussed and agreed. - 9.4 There are also regular drop in sessions and Information Evenings at the beginning of each academic year.
+At our school we recognize that parents know their children best.
+Parents are always welcome to discuss their child and their views are respected, their concerns are taken into consideration at all stages of the SEND procedure.

+All parents and/or carers are invited to meet with the learning guide in year 7 and with subject teachers annually, as well as receiving regular review data and an annual report.
+Parents also have access to current information including review data on the Parent's Portal of the school website.

+Parents of children identified as having SEN or disabilities are also invited to further consultations throughout the year at appropriate times.
+The SENDCo or an Assistant SENDCo can attend meetings with parents or carers to offer support and guidance.

+The SENDCo and Assistant SENDCo are also available to meet with parents throughout the school year and can be emailed or contacted by phone to arrange meeting times.

+There are also regular drop in sessions throughout the year to discuss any concerns or targets and Information Evenings at the beginning of each academic year.